Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Discussion

 In this paper we have modeled the test statistics using a scale mixture of normal distributions.
-As already mentioned, we believe that the main conclusions of the paper will hold for a substantially larger family of two component mixtures, which are currently often applied to multiple testing problems (see e.g. \cite{E}).
-Such two-group models assume a sharp distinction between the mechanisms generating the null and alternative hypotheses.
-In a recent article \cite{CPS}, a new ``continuous'' one-group model for multiple testing was proposed.
+As already mentioned, we believe that the main conclusions of the paper will hold for a substantially larger family of two component mixtures, which are currently often applied to multiple testing problems (see, e.g., \mbox{\cite{E,E1,CJ}}).
+In a recent article~\cite{CPS}, a new ``continuous'' one-group model for multiple testing was proposed.
 As in our case, the test statistics are assumed to have a normal distribution with mean equal to zero, but the scale parameters are different for different tests and modeled as independent random variables from the one-sided Cauchy distribution.
-As discussed in \cite{CPS}, the resulting Bayesian estimate of the vector of means shrinks small effects strongly towards zero and leaves large effects almost intact.
+As discussed in~\cite{CPS}, the resulting Bayesian estimate of the vector of means shrinks small effects strongly toward zero and leaves large effects almost intact.
 In this way, it enables very good separation of large signals from background noise.
-In \cite{CPS} it is demonstrated that the results from the proposed procedure for multiple testing often agree with the results from Bayesian methods based on the two-group model.
-A thorough analysis of the asymptotic properties of the method proposed in \cite{CPS} in the context of multiple testing remains a challenging task.
-However, we believe that the suggested one-group model has its own, very interesting virtues and \cite{CPS} clearly demonstrates that the search for modeling strategies for the problem of multiple testing, as well as for the most meaningful optimality criteria, is still an open and active area of research.
+In~\cite{CPS} it is demonstrated that the results from the proposed procedure for multiple testing often agree with the results from Bayesian methods based on the two-group model.
+A thorough analysis of the asymptotic properties of the method proposed in~\cite{CPS} in the context of multiple testing remains a challenging task.
+However, we believe that the suggested one-group model has its own, very interesting virtues and Carvalho, Polson and Scott~\cite{CPS} clearly demonstrate that the search for modeling strategies for the problem of multiple testing, as well as for the most meaningful optimality criteria, is still an open and active area of research.